ACMUS-MIR/academic-kickstart/content/authors/zapata/_index.md

 #  caption: A caption
 ---

-José Ricardo is a lecturer and MIR researcher at the Universidad Pontificia Bolivariana.
+José Ricardo Zapata is a lecturer and MIR researcher at the Faculty of Information and Communication Technologies (TIC) in Universidad Pontificia Bolivariana (UPB) and researcher at GIDATIC

+My research interests are based around Data science and Sound and music information technologies, which includes Music information retrieval, Machine Learning, Audio analysis and Data analysis.